dcsndevs/haven-hub/README.md

 ## Welcome

 **Haven Hub Care Services Limited** is an organisation that specialises in providing assisted living for people with special needs and is based in the United Kingdom.
-The website seeks to present key contact information about the organisation, and collect information from people that are interested in its services and offers.
-The link to the deployed site is [Here](https://dcsndevs.github.io/haven-hub)
+The website aims to present key contact information about the organisation and collect information from individuals who are interested in its services and offerings.
+You can find The link to the deployed site [Here](https://dcsndevs.github.io/haven-hub)

 ![Responsive Image](/documentation/images/haven-hub-responsive-image.png)